~ FRENCH BEAN Seed ~

 When to sow beans?

-For the earliest production, sow bush varieties.
-Climbing beans take a little longer to start producing, but will then carry on over a much longer season, giving a higher yield overall.
-So we always sow a row of bush beans to start us off, then a big bed of climbers to last us right through the summer.
+For the earliest crop, sow bush beans.
+Climbing beans crop a little later, but will then carry on over a much longer season, giving a higher yield overall.
+We sow some bush beans to start us off, then a big run of climbers to last us right through the summer.

-If you prefer to only grow bush beans, then we would recommend making two or three sowings at three week intervals.
+If you only grow bush beans, then make two or three sowings at three week intervals to give a longer harvest.

-You can sow your beans direct in the ground, but we find that we get a better result if we start them off in trays or pots, which lets us keep them away from mice, and also means that we can give them a bit of heat.
+You can sow your beans direct in the ground, but we get better results if we start them off in trays or pots, which lets us keep them away from mice, and also means that we can give them a bit of heat.

 ~ CLIMBING or POLE BEANS ~